— We take our content seriously. This article was written by a real person at BREL.

 Everyone knows that new Toronto condo developments are a hot commodity.
 Depending on which numbers you believe, there are between 132 and 172 new condos under construction right now.
-Yes, that is the most of any city, but then again, the US and Europe are in a free-fall, so is that really a surprise?

 If you’re thinking of buying a pre-construction condo in Toronto, you’re probably wondering if you should use a Realtor or go it alone.
 Of course, we’re biased (we are Realtors after all)…but here’s the case for using a Realtor: